 Summer School 2013

-From 2nd to 6th of September 2013 the Max Planck Institute for Chemical Energy Conversion started its first Summer School on "Methods in Molecular Energy Research: Theory and Spectroscopy".
-The scientific event, which was organized by the department Molecular Theory Spectroscopy of Prof. Neese, took place in Essen.
+In the first week of September 2013, the Max Planck Institute for Chemical Energy Conversion started its first Summer School on "Methods in Molecular Energy Research: Theory and Spectroscopy".
+The scientific event which was organized by the department Molecular Theory Spectroscopy (Prof. Dr. Frank Neese) took place in Essen.